luisgogu/SentimentAnalysis-TAED/docs/ModelCard.md

 ## Model Type

-Text analysis model for sentiment recognition.
+Text analysis model for sentiment classification.

 Fine-tuning of BERT Model.

-**Aquí hauríem d'explicar més detalladament les etapes del model**

 ## Intended Use